Japanese Public Key Infrastructure (JPKI)

 - Contact: info _ eprobatio _ service _ atmark _ west. ntt. co. jp

-In addition, some PF operators do not provide the function of electronic certification validation as a platform for SP operators.
+In addition, some PF operators do not provide the function of electronic certification validation for SP operators as a platform.

 8. Related Documents

-8.1. private sector Guidelines for Japanese Public Key Infrastructure Use
+8.1.
+Guidelines for Japanese Public Key Infrastructure Use for private sector

-This is a guideline published by Ministry of Internal Affairs and Communications for the purpose of supporting the consideration of the use of Japanese Public Key Infrastructure in private sector and explaining the introduction procedure.
-It summarizes the outline and benefits of the service, the guide for using the service (information systems necessary for private sector, certification standards and procedures by the competent minister, electronic certification verification fees), etc.
+This is a guideline published by private sector for the purpose of supporting the consideration of using Japanese Public Key Infrastructure in Ministry of Internal Affairs and Communications and explaining the introduction procedures.
+It summarizes the outline and benefits of the service, and a guide to using the service (information system facilities required on the private sector side, certification standards and procedures for the competent minister, electronic certification verification fees).

 Please refer to this document for detailed and comprehensive information when considering the introduction of the service.

-Please refer to the following Ministry of Internal Affairs and Communications website for more information.
+Please refer to the following website of Ministry of Internal Affairs and Communications where this document is posted.

 8.2.
-Revocation Information Provision Procedure Flow for Signature Verifiers, etc. (private sector)
+Procedure Flow for Provision of Revocation Information to Signature Verifiers (private sector)

 Please refer to the following J-LIS website for more information.